kyguy/what-is-new-in-amq-streams/2.1.0/README.md

     They should not exist anymore.
     Now check the StrimziPodSets instead with `kubectl get strimzipodsets` and you should see the pod sets being used for ZooKeeper nodes and Kafka brokers

-23. Try to delete the individual Kafka or ZooKeeper pods and check that they are recreated by the Strimzi operator.
+23. Try to delete the individual Kafka or ZooKeeper pods and check that they are recreated by the AMQ Streams operator.
     You can also try other things such as rolling-updates, scaling etc.

 ### Cleanup

-24. Once done you can delete all the Strimzi resources used during the demo:
+24. Once done you can delete all the AMQ Streams resources used during the demo:
     ```
     kubectl delete $(kubectl get strimzi -o name)
     ```